Welcome to my page!

 Pronouns: He, Him, His

-Angelo holds a BA in Psychology and Political Science from Stony Brook University, SUNY, with a minor in Women's, Gender, and Sexuality Studies, and an MA in Psychology from the Graduate Center, CUNY.
+Angelo holds a BA in Psychology and Political Science from Stony Brook University, SUNY, (go Seawolves!) with a minor in Women's, Gender, and Sexuality Studies, and an MA, MPhil (en route, 2023) in Basic and Applied Social Psychology from the CUNY Graduate Center.